Today you’re going to learn how to fix wind noise in a car’s door or at least reduce it considerably.

 Improve the sound-deadening capabilities of your car doors and A-pillars to block further wind noise.

 Use wind deflectors, both on your car’s windows and also on the sunroof.

-It’s commonly one of the less insulated areas in the whole car, so insulating your front doors will have a fair impact on wind noise that goes inside your cabin by muffling echoes, whistles and other high pitched noises created by wind entering the empty space inside your doors.
+It’s commonly one of the less insulated areas in the whole car, so insulating your front doors will have a fair impact on wind noise reduction, blocking a lot of it from entering inside your cabin by muffling echoes, whistles, and other high-pitched noises created by wind entering the empty space inside your doors.

-Butyl rubber mats are the most effective way to kill sheet panel vibration noises and also to block airborne sound from the exterior.
+Sound deadening mats are the most effective way to kill sheet panel vibration noises and also to block airborne sound from the exterior.

 - After a good cleaning, we start by sticking those butyl mats to the outer door sheet, ensuring to cover as much of the door as possible with insulation, while taking care to avoid obstructing any moving parts such as the lock or window mechanisms.

 - To achieve optimal results, we also cover with butyl rubber mats the internal door sheet and the holes for accessing the window mechanism.
-This way we attain a great barrier for the airborne noise inside the door, blocking it to enter the cabin.
+This way we attain a great barrier to the airborne noise inside the door, blocking it to enter the cabin.

 - We end the process by applying sound-absorbing foam at the top of the butyl layer.
-This will absorb interior airborne sound waves, reducing echoes and high-pitched frequencies and will also act as a bed for the door card, muffling all kinds of rattles and giving it a more solid consistency.
-This step is of crucial importance to reduce wind noise.
+This will absorb interior airborne sound waves, reducing echoes and high-pitched frequencies, and will also act as a bed for the door card, muffling all kinds of rattles and giving it a more solid consistency.
+This step is of crucial importance to reduce car wind noise.